JOeOJ520/WaterQuailty/README.md

 - Markov chain Monte Carlo (MCMC) Random Walk for posterior distributions

 ## Files in this project
 - Unsupervised Anaylsis.rmd: R Markdown version for the report (with executable codes).
-R 4.1.2 or above, R studio and R Markdown package is required for executions.
+R 4.1.2 or above, R studio and R Markdown package are required for execution.

 - Unsupervised Anaylsis.pdf: The PDF version for the report,